hyphop/orange-pi-rk3399/README.md

 NOTE: ethernet 1Gbit buggy! use 100Mbit only
 NOTE: wrong dtb / audio / usb 2.0
 NOTE: usb2.0 ports not work only USB Type C
+NOTE: power BTN work but same as reboot not suspend

 ```
 cd images